E. Frederic Morrow: Post-White House life

 In 1964, Morrow became the first African American vice-president of Bank of America, retiring from the company in 1975.
-He died in 1994.
+He died on July 19, 1994, at the Mount Sinai Hospital in Manhattan.

 Books and papers

 After the 1960 campaign, Morrow wrote a book on his experiences, Black Man in the White House.
 In it, Morrow said:

 I have discovered certain peculiarities in the White House top staff.
 There is little sentiment at anyone's downfall.
 There may be outward expressions of sympathy, but each man is primarily concerned with his own survival, and there's always the possibility that another's misfortune will ease the pressure on him.In Morrow's book, he speaks of many accounts where he suffered from racism on personal and professional levels.
 He also refers to multiple occasions when he was mistaken for a coat boy or taxi driver while working.

 In 1973, Morrow published his first autobiography, Way Down South Up North, focusing on racism "up north", in his hometown of Hackensack, New Jersey.
 In 1980, after retiring from Bank of America, Morrow published his last autobiography, Forty Years a Guinea Pig: A Black Man's View from the Top.

-Some of his papers are at the Eisenhower Presidential Library and at the Chicago Public Library's Vivian G. Harsh Research Collection of Afro-American History and Literature.
+Some of his papers are at the Eisenhower Presidential Library, the Chicago Public Library's Vivian G. Harsh Research Collection of Afro-American History and Literature, and the Amistad Research Center in New Orleans, LA.